scalinalx/Substackulous/memlog/troubleshooting_page_implementation.md

 - Authentication is handled via the AuthContext
 - The images should be placed in the public/images directory for proper rendering
 - A fixImagePaths function was implemented to ensure correct image path references
+- The table of contents uses anchor links with IDs for each section to enable in-page navigation
-- The troubleshooting content is now available through two entry points:
+- The troubleshooting content is now available through three entry points:
   1. The sidebar link in dashboard (for logged-in users)
   2. The red button in the FAQ section (for all users, including non-logged-in)
+  3. The "Help!" button in the hero section (for immediate access from the landing page)
+- The same table of contents is implemented in both the dashboard page and modal for consistency

 ### Next Steps: